Custom Software Development vs Off the Shelf Solution

 For long term usage, OTS can prove to be more expensive than custom software as their costs quadruple manifold when 100’s of employees are using it on a monthly retainer per employee.
 Whereas, a custom software has one time development cost associated with it alone.

 Using an off-the-shelf is easier and hassle-free.
-As the name suggests, they are available off-the-shelf, and can be purchased right away.
-They are the best choice for organizations that require softwares for immediate usage since custom softwares can take months to develop.
+As the name suggests, they are available off-the-shelf and can be purchased right away.
+They are the best choice for organizations that require software for immediate usage since custom software can take months to develop.

 Since OTS software already exists, users of the software will exist as well.
 Investing in software requires a monetary investment, hence getting a hold of reviews from existing users can be helpful.
 This is a facility only possible in the case of off-the-shelf software since these are made for a general-purpose and mass-market.